fgonzalezr1998/my_dockers/README.md

 ![img](docs/nodes-list.png)

 ``docker node list`` informs us that there is three nodes (all are activated), their host names (esclavo1, esclavo2 and master), and it also indicates us which is the manager node (Leader).
 As we can see, *master* is the manager.

+So, Cluster is already deployed.
+Now, we are going how it works running a **Telegram Bot**.
+If you dont have a Telegram bot, you can create it so fast following [this instructions](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token).

+> NOTE: It is very important to save the **token**

+#### Deploying apps in the Cluster